 Gamification has become a huge part of any training or learning in the modern world.
 It is a key feature to keeping your learners engaged and wanting to come back for more development opportunities.
 EdApp's Authoring Tool gives you so much flexibility when it comes to creating fun, interactive learning for your users.

 Creating a great quiz begins with the foundation of the Authoring Tool... templates.

 We have a wide range of templates available to cater to all content needs.

 The templates in the following sections are perfect for quizzes:

 You can enter all the information you want to test the learner on into one of these slides to create your quiz.
 Depending on how long you want the quiz to be, you can pick a variety of slides to make the interactions interesting for the learner.
 We recommend between 10-15 questions for quizzes to maintain the microlearning style.

 If you need a refresh on the authoring tool then head to this article.

-Once you have got all your questions in the chosen slides, you can start branding you quiz in order to keep it in line with your organisation's look and feel.
+Once you have got all your questions in the chosen slides, you can start branding your quiz in order to keep it in line with your organization's look and feel.
 To look at branding in more detail you head to this article.

 Now that your quiz is ready to go in terms of content, you have the option of adding some completion requirements and display configurations.